Can Language Models Reason about Individualistic Human Values and Preferences?: Introduction

-Finally, we train a collection of \finetune{s} (\finetuneshort) models on \dataset, achieving improved proficiency and \evenshort on the individualistic value reasoning task, as measured by held-out evaluation data.
+Finally, we train a collection of \finetune{s} (\finetuneshort) with \dataset, achieving improved proficiency and \evenshort on the individualistic value reasoning task, as measured by held-out evaluation data.
 We conduct extensive experimentation involving different training configurations with \dataset, \eg the number of value-expressing demonstration statements, the granularity of these statements, and the regional origins of the training individuals.
 Our findings reveal novel dynamics and characteristics of global human values captured in the classical social science resource.
-We hope our study inspires further research into \textit{individualistic value alignment} and \textit{reasoning}, and we outline key challenges and opportunities for future exploration.
+We hope our study inspires further research into \textit{individualistic value alignment} and \textit{reasoning}, and we outline key challenges and opportunities.